wardle/dmd/README.md

 There is too much incidental complexity in health and care software, and too many moving parts.
-The domains of health and care are too complex to add to that burden by using the wrong technical and architectural approach.
+The domains of health and care are too complex to add to that burden by using the wrong technical and architectural approaches.
 These tools show a new approach based on data and its flow between loosely-coupled components.

 ### Why do you put COCOMO estimates on your repositories?